semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 one block to the next.

 Cache is created on a per project basis and available in every pipeline job.
 All cache keys are scoped per project.
+Also, allocated disk space for cache is currently limited to 9.6G.

 `cache` tool uses key-path pairs for managing cached archives.
 An archive can be a single file or a directory.